 “School!
 Yuck!”
 Aleya said and made a face.

 “It’s not that bad,” he said, holding back a grin.
 “If you want to survive, you’ll need a good education.
-It will also help you avoid the dobers.”
+It’ll also help you avoid the dobers.”

 Sipping his coffee, he watched as two dark-suited men walked in.
 Their eyes scanned the restaurant and both started walking toward him.
 Inner alarms clanging, Bannon searched for a way to get out of this, but there didn’t seem to be a back door.
-How did they tag him that he was a lifeliner?
-Only a few lifeliners knew who he was, but if one of them wanted to dob him in, they had plenty of chances to do it before.
+How did they tag him to be a lifeliner?
+Only a few lifeliners knew him, but if one of them wanted to dob him in, they had plenty of chances to do it before.
 Still, if the dobers caught one and made him talk…